Bed bugs go 'chomp' in the night

 - Vacuum, vacuum, vacuum (especially crevices in and around baseboards and bed frames).

-- Expose infested bedding and other fabric items to extreme heat (i.e., leave them in a hot car or spin them for at least 20 minutes on a high-heat dryer) or cold (i.e., store them in a freezer) for a few days.
+- Expose infested bedding and other fabric items to extreme heat (i.e., spin them for at least 20 minutes on a high-heat dryer) or cold (i.e., store them in a freezer) for a few days.

-- Put mattresses/box springs in approved zippered cases for at least a year until all bed bugs have died.
+- Put mattresses/box springs in approved, specially designed zippered cases for at least a year until all bed bugs have died.

 For those looking to prevent an infestation, a few tips include: